-- Items and Conditions Not Covered This warranty does not cover, and Snapper Pro makes NO WARRANTY regarding, the following: Mowers or their parts if a complete and accurate Snapper Pro Product Registration has not been received by Snapper Pro.
+- This warranty does not cover and Snapper Pro makes NO WARRANTY regarding, the following: Mowers or their parts if a complete and accurate Snapper Pro Product Registration has not been received by Snapper Pro.
 Loss or damage to person or property other than that expressly covered by the terms of this limited warranty.
 Pickup and delivery charges and risk of loss or damage in transit to and from any authorized Snapper Pro dealer.
 Any damage or deterioration due to normal use, wear and tear, or environmental or natural elements, or exposure.

-Cost of regular maintenance service or parts, such as but not limited to, filters, fuel, lubricants, tune-up parts, and adjustments.
+- Cost of regular maintenance service or parts, such as but not limited to, filters, fuel, lubricants, tune-up parts, and adjustments.
 Claims arising due to failure to follow Snapper Pro' written instructions, or improper storage or maintenance.
-Any repairs necessary due to use of parts, accessories or supplies, including gasoline, oil or lubricants, incompatible with the mowing equipment, or other than as recommended in the operator's manual or other written operational instructions provided by Snapper Pro or other than as recommended in the operator's manual or other written operational instructions provided by Snapper Pro. - Use of non-Snapper Pro approved parts or accessories. - Any overtime or other extraordinary repair charges or charges relating to repairs or replacements. - Rental of like or similar replacement equipment during the period of any warranty, repair or replacement work. - Loss of revenue, time or use of the mowing equipment. - Travel, telephone or other communication charges. - Damage from continued use of defective moving equipment. - Freight charges on replacement parts. - Any mowing equipment or part which, in the judgment of Snapper Pro, has been altered or tampered with in any way or has been subjected to misuse, abuse, abnormal usage, unauthorized repair, neglect or accident, damage in transit, or has had the serial numbers altered, effaced or - Any equipment, part or item not mentioned under "Covered Parts," above.
+Any repairs necessary due to use of parts, accessories or supplies, including gasoline, oil or lubricants, incompatible with the mowing equipment, or other than as recommended in the operator's manual or other written operational instructions provided by Snapper Pro. - Use of non-Snapper Pro approved parts or accessories. - Any overtime or other extraordinary repair charges or charges relating to repairs or replacements. - Rental of like or similar replacement equipment during the period of any warranty, repair or replacement work. - Loss of revenue, time or use of the mowing equipment. - Travel, telephone or other communication charges - Damage from continued use of defective mowing equipment. - Freight charges on replacement parts. - Any mowing equipment or part which, in the judgment of Snapper Pro, has been altered or tampered with in any way or has been subjected to misuse, abuse, abnormal usage, unauthorized repair, neglect or accident, damage in transit, or has had the serial numbers altered, effaced or removed - Any equipment, part or item not mentioned under "Covered Parts," above.